Beniofh/R_pollen_vegetation_score/README.md

 - `data`: this directory contains the datasets used in the article in csv format (**separator ";"**).
 More specifically, there are two csv files containing the data from **Table S2** and **Table S5** in the article.
 - `scr`: this directory contains the R scripts.
 The scripts to be run are those beginning with "main".
 The comments at the beginning of each script include: an explanation of what the script does, a presentation of the input data, a presentation of the adjustable parameters and a list of the data and images produced by the script.
 In the scr folder, there is also the `Functions` directory, which contains custom functions used by the "main" scripters.
-- `output`: This is the folder in which all script output is stored by default.
+- `output`: this is the folder in which all script output is stored by default.

 ## Credits